genevaers/User-Documentation/docs/Workbench Logic Text Examples/Examples - Extract Record Filter (ERF)/Examples - Functions (ERF).md

-# Examples: ALL function in Extract Record Filter
+# Examples: ALL function in ERF

 |Example logic text|Meaning|
 |------------------|-------|